Hard Money Lenders Dallas: Top Choices and Alternative Financing Options

 If you’re a homeowner, rather than an investor, who is looking for a way to leverage your current home’s equity, here are a few options to consider:

-Cash-out refinance: This option allows you to refinance an existing property, pulling out cash to finance your new investment.
+• Cash-out refinance your home: This option allows you to refinance an existing property, pulling out cash to finance your new investment.
 It often comes with lower interest rates than hard money loans.

-Peer-to-peer loans: These loans are provided by individual investors through lending platforms like Funding Circle, functioning similarly to hard money loans but often with different terms.
+• Consider peer-to-peer loans: These loans are funded by individual investors through various lending platforms.
+They’re similar to hard money loans, just with their own set of terms.

-Specialized loan programs: Consider specialized loans for fixer-uppers or investment property refinancing if you already have a hard money loan and seek to replace it.
+• Take advantage of specialized loan programs: Consider specialized loans for fixer-uppers or investment property refinancing if you already have a hard money loan and want to replace it.

 How to buy before you sell